ameli/restoreio/docs/source/user_guide/getting_started.rst

 1. Python Interface
 ~~~~~~~~~~~~~~~~~~~

-You can import |project| in python with ``import restoreio``.
+You can import |project| in Python with ``import restoreio``.
 This package contains the following functions:

-* :func:`restoreio.restore`: This is the main function of the package which can restore incomplete data, generates ensembles, and performs statistical analysis.
-You may import this function as
+* :func:`restoreio.restore`: This is the main function of the package which reconstructs incomplete velocity data, generates data ensembles, and performs statistical analysis.
+You can import this function by

   .. code-block:: python

       >>> from restoreio import restore

-* :func:`restoreio.scan`: This function performs a pre-scan of your NetCDF dataset (see :ref:`Scan Input Sata <scan-input-data-sec>` for more details).
-You may import this function as
+* :func:`restoreio.scan`: This function performs a pre-scan of your NetCDF dataset and ensures your dataset is compatible as an input to :func:`restoreio.restore` function.
+The scan also provides you basic information about the dataset such as the time span, spatial extent of the data.
+These information could be useful to configure the settings for :func:`restoreio.restore` function.
+You can import this function by

   .. code-block:: python